Medicare/Caid Audits: Urine Testing Under Fire!!

 And, perhaps, the most important – Do NOT just accept the results of an audit.
 Especially with allegations involving medical necessity…there are so many legal defenses built into regulations!!
 You turn around and throw a bouncy ball really high – and then…wallop them!!

-Posted on July 13, 2016, in Affordable Care Act, Alleged Overpayment, Audits, CMS, CPT Codes, DHHS, Doctors, False Claims, False Claims Act, Federal Government, Federal Law, Gordon & Rees, Health Care Providers and Services, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Reimbursements, Medical Necessity, Medicare, Medicare Attorney, Medicare Audits, North Carolina, Physicians, Post-Payment Reviews, Prepayment Review, Prescription Drugs, Primary Care Physicians, Prosecution, Regulatory Audits, Self-Audits, States and tagged ACA, Affordable Care Act, Carolina Liquid Chemistries, False Claims Act, false claims act penalties, Gordon & Rees, Health care provider, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medical Necessity, Medicare, Medicare Attorney, Medicare Audits, Medicare lawyer, Millennium Health, Opioids, Overbill Medicare, Pain management, Pain management physicians, Urinalysis, Urinalysis machines, Urine testing, Urine testing audits.
+Posted on July 13, 2016, in Affordable Care Act, Alleged Overpayment, CMS, CPT Codes, Doctors, False Claims, False Claims Act, Federal Government, Federal Law, Health Care Providers and Services, Knicole Emanuel, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Reimbursements, Medical Necessity, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Audits, NC DHHS, North Carolina, Physicians, Post-Payment Reviews, Prepayment Review, Prescription Drugs, Primary Care Physicians, Prosecution, Regulatory Audits, Self-Audits, States and tagged ACA, Affordable Care Act, Carolina Liquid Chemistries, False Claims Act, false claims act penalties, Gordon & Rees, Health care provider, Knicole Emanuel, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medical Necessity, Medicare, Medicare Attorney, Medicare Audits, Medicare lawyer, Millennium Health, Opioids, Overbill Medicare, Pain management, Pain management physicians, Urinalysis, Urinalysis machines, Urine testing, Urine testing audits.
 Bookmark the permalink.
 2 Comments.